bomibear/AboutZoidberg/README.md

 ## Sprint Summaries
 1. Added input functionality for 5 questions

-2. Added 2 additional questions.
-The 6th is a randon number guessing question, and the 7th question involves the use of an array.
-Additionally, a tally of correct answers is being kept.
+2. Added 2 additional questions for a total of 7 questions now.
+The 6th is a random number guessing question, and the 7th question involves the use of an array.
+Additionally, a tally of correct answers is kept.

 ---
 ## Acknowledgements
 Shake animation was from [here](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_css_image_shake).